MicrosoftDocs/ATADocs/ATPDocs/security-assessment-edit-misconfigured-owner.md

 # Security assessment: Edit misconfigured certificate templates owner (ESC4) (Preview)

+This article provides an overview of Microsoft Defender for Identity's **Misconfigured certificate templates owner (ESC4)** security posture assessment report.

 ## What is a misconfigured certificate template owner?

 A certificate template is an Active Directory object with an owner, who controls access to the object and the ability to edit the object.